 Our intervention, which focused on developing fraction magnitude knowledge, improved fraction outcomes for sixth graders with or at risk for mathematics difficulties.
 Students who received the intervention outperformed their peers in the control group on measures of fraction magnitude, fraction concepts, and to a lesser extent, fraction arithmetic.
 The findings extend previous work by Fuchs and colleagues (Fuchs et al., 2013; Fuchs et al., 2014) who found that an intervention with a similar focus improved fraction skills in younger children; however, we expand upon their work by showing many of the effects of the intervention held over time.
-We were heartened to see that for both fraction magnitude and fraction concepts, students in the intervention group continued to outperform the control group seven weeks after the intervention.
+We were heartened to see that for both fraction magnitude and fraction concepts, students in the intervention group continued to outperform the control group 7 weeks after the intervention.

-Performance on the fraction number line estimation task in comparison to a normative sample reported in prior research was of particular interest.
-In a longitudinal study, Resnick et al. (2016) uncovered three empirically distinct growth trajectories on a parallel fraction number line estimation task starting in fourth but ending in sixth grade: Students who started accurate and ended accurate (group one); students who started inaccurate but ended much more accurate -- although lower than students in group one (group two); and students who started inaccurate and ended inaccurate (group three).
-Growth group (i.e., one, two, or three) accurately predicted sixth-grade math achievement on a standardized state test, with students in group three typically failing to meet standards.
-At pretest, our study participants achieved an average PAE score that was similar to students in Resnick et al.'s low group three in sixth grade.
-At posttest the control group continued to look like group three.
+Performance on the FNLE task in comparison with a normative sample reported in prior research was of particular interest.
+In a longitudinal study, Resnick et al. (2016) uncovered three empirically distinct growth trajectories on a parallel FNLE task starting in fourth but ending in sixth grade: students who started accurate and ended accurate (Group 1), students who started inaccurate but ended much more accurate-although lower than students in Group 1 (Group 2), and students who started inaccurate and ended inaccurate (Group 3).
+Growth group (i.e., one, two, or three) accurately predicted sixth-grade math achievement on a standardized state test, with students in Group 3 typically failing to meet standards.
+At pretest, our study participants achieved an average PAE score that was similar to students in Resnick et al.'s low Group 3 in sixth grade.
+At posttest, the control group continued to look like Group 3.

 This finding suggests neither classroom instruction nor the typical school intervention improved the fraction magnitude understanding of students who were low performing.
-However, students who received the intervention in the current study received a mean posttest PAE close to the average sixth grade PAE score for children in Resnick's middle growth group (group two).
+However, students who received the intervention in the current study received a mean posttest PAE close to the average sixth-grade PAE score for children in Resnick's middle growth group (Group 2).
 This narrowing of the gap between a low-achieving group to an average-achieving group is yet another indicator of a meaningful intervention effect (Lipsey et al., 2012).